How to Enjoy the Benefits of Soaked Oatmeal Without the SoakingUpdated: July 03, 2017Traditional Preparation of Grains

 If you are interested in investigating whether a bag of sprouted oatmeal makes sense for your food budget, this is the brand I use.
 It is both organic and gluten free.
 As of the writing of this article, this company is the only one currently offering sprouted oatmeal for sale.
 If you know of any others, please let us know about them in the comments section.

 While you can definitely make sprouted oatmeal yourself, trust me on this one – it is a rather laborious process!
 Sprouted oatmeal is particularly time consuming as the additional step of flaking the sprouted, dried groats is required.
-If you prefer the homemade method, I sprouted my own grains for years and teach you how to do it in this video.
-If you prefer to read about how to sprout grains instead of watching a video, this article tells you how.
+If you prefer the homemade sprouted grains method, I sprouted my own grains for years and teach you how to do it in the linked video.
+If you prefer a written recipe about how to sprout grains, the linked article tells you how.

 Despite the ease of buying a bag of sprouted oatmeal, I do recommend going the soaked oatmeal route as much as possible because this is the most budget friendly way to go.
 Sprouted oatmeal is obviously going to command a premium price due to the time intensive process required to produce it.
 However, keeping a bag of sprouted oatmeal in the pantry for that occasional need is a reasonable food expense for most households in my experience.